TainboWainbow/Find-VIP-Customers/README.md

 Note:
 - To access the app locally on R Studio, download the files in the repository and save them in the same directory.
-- Change the name of the directory in the code.
+- Change the name of the directory in the code to where you stored the files: setwd("C:/Users/User/MY DIRECTORY")

 Please contact yjeon009@uottawa.ca for questions.